 The goal of all of these modifications is to get gigabit transfer rates over WLAN.

 There are several applications that have to do with remote broadcasting.
-Many sports areas, night clubs, or other likely places to be broadcasting from have WIFI installed.
-Using a laptop with an AoIP client installed not only can connect to the studio for audio delivery, the same laptop can use RDP or VNC to control the station’s automation computer as well.
-This means easier integration of the remote into voice tracked or syndicated programming.
+Many sports areas, nightclubs, or other likely places to be broadcasting from have WIFI installed.
+Using a laptop with an AoIP client installed not only can connect to the studio for audio delivery, but the same laptop can also use RDP or VNC to control the station’s automation computer as well.
+This means easier integration of the remote into voice-tracked or syndicated programming.

-Secondly, wireless LAN bridges between studio and transmitter site can act as a STL, a backup STL, a remote control return link, bridge for a network connected transmitter, VoIP phone link, IP security camera back haul or almost anything else that can send ethernet data.
-I have found it useful to simply have a computer available at the transmitter site, even if it is only to download manuals and what not.
+Secondly, wireless LAN bridges between the studio and the transmitter site can act as an STL, a backup STL, a remote control return link, a bridge for a network-connected transmitter, a VoIP phone link, IP security camera backhaul, or almost anything else that can send ethernet data.
+I have found it useful to simply have a computer available at the transmitter site, even if it is only to download manuals and whatnot.
 We have taken several old Windows XP machines and reloaded them with a Linux variant and installed them at various transmitter sites.
-It saves the trouble of having to download a manual on the smart phone then page back and forth across a really small screen to read it.
-As for using unlicensed WiFi to link to a transmitter site; the link between the WICC studio and transmitter site runs a 78 Mbps most days.
-This is a two mile link over mostly water.
+It saves the trouble of having to download a manual on the smartphone and then page back and forth across a really small screen to read it.
+As for using unlicensed WiFi to link to a transmitter site; the link between the WICC studio and transmitter site runs 78 Mbps most days.
+This is a two-mile link over mostly water.
 I will say, when there is fog, the link rate drops to 32 Mbps, which is still pretty good, all things considered.

-Of course, office network applications; laptop, tablet, smartphone and other personal devices.
+Of course, office network applications; laptops, tablets, smartphones and other personal devices.

 Finally, Broadcast Engineers really need to keep abreast of networking technology.
 There are many, many applications for WiFi units in the broadcast industry.